Microsoft Office 365 Tenant to Tenant Migration Step By Step – Detailed Explanation

 A tenant serves as an isolated container for different subscription plans and the licenses assigned within them for respective user accounts.
 When you set up the tenant, you can assign it to a particular geographical location.
 One can have multiple geographical locations set up in a single tenant and can also move them based on their needs.
 In order to keep your tenant ready for users, groups, licenses, and cloud apps, it becomes crucial to prepare and perform your tenant configuration carefully.

-Yes, using the above-mentioned software solution, you can easily merge different or multiple tenants’ data into a single tenant.
-You can simply migrate the source tenant data to the destination tenant and once, the data transfer gets completed then you can delete the source tenant.
+Yes, using the above-mentioned software solution, you can easily merge or migrate different or multiple Office 365 tenants’ data into a single tenant.
+Moreover, you can simply migrate the source tenant data to the destination M365 tenant and once, the data transfer is completed you can delete the source M365 tenant.

 You can find and view your tenant information by following the below steps: